 Death sentences issued by Indian courts have rarely been carried out in the past decade.
-No state executions took place between 2004 and late 2012, when the last surviving gunman from the 2008 terrorist attacks in Mumbai was hanged.
+No state executions took place in the country between 2004 and late 2012, when the last surviving gunman from the 2008 terrorist attacks in Mumbai was hanged.

-But human rights advocates have said they fear India's stance on executions has changed.
+But human rights advocates have said they fear that India’s stance on executions has changed.

 “In the past year, India has made a full-scale retreat from its previous principled rejection of the death penalty,” Meenakshi Ganguly, South Asia director at Human Rights Watch, said last month.

 Two others accused

 The fate of two others accused in the case had been determined before this week.

 One man, Ram Singh, 35, was found dead in his jail cell in March.
 Authorities said he had hanged himself, but his family said he had been murdered.